Trollhunters: Tales of Arcadia: Writing

-When creating the show's narrative, del Toro noted that he and the writers wanted a "bittersweet journey" for the main character dealing with issues that most such "power fantasies" failed to address, telling Indiewire, "...
+When creating the show's narrative, Guillermo del Toro noted that he and the writers wanted a "bittersweet journey" for the main character dealing with issues that most such "power fantasies" failed to address, telling Indiewire, "...
 I wanted to say, 'Look, you can be in high school and you can have your problems.
 Then you get all these powers and then you have a different set of problems.
 There is not such a thing as a final, great outcome.'"

 The writing team remained small and consistent throughout its entire fifty-two episode run, allowing Marc Guggenheim, The Hageman Brothers, Aaron Waltke, Chad Quandt, and A.C.
 Bradley to build out all three seasons in advance of the show's premiere without interruption.
 This provided the writers a rare opportunity for an unusual amount of intricate planning and plot serialization to be woven throughout the series, including details planted for secrets that wouldn't be revealed until seasons later, sometimes even hinting at storylines for future installments of Tales of Arcadia that wouldn't be announced until years afterward.